richreggio/elixir/README.md

 22. Sum of Multiples
     - Calculate the unique factor multiples of a given positive integer
 23. Pangram
+    - Checks if a given string contains all 26 ASCII characters
 24. Simple Linked List
 25. Anagram
 26. Matrix